lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 1. BONUS: Overlap certain cards' rows or columns so that the layout actually looks like a real tarot spread

 ## CSS Grid for the Win
-In my original implementation, I was using Twitter Bootstrap's column & row system -- which was limited in its capability.
+In my original implementation, I was using [Twitter Bootstrap](https://getbootstrap.com/)'s column & row system -- which was limited in its capability.
 And now I know that there is some hot CSS technology that lets you put `<div>`s exactly where you want them on a screen.
 We're talking about `display: grid;` and it's been supported by all browsers since 2017.
 As I spend most of my time in the back end of Rails apps (which you probably wouldn't guess by the front-end nature of my posts), I needed a refresher before digging into `grid`.
 I watched (and highly recommend) Brad Traversy's [CSS Grid Layout Crash Course](https://www.youtube.com/watch?v=jV8B24rSN5o&ab_channel=TraversyMedias).
 You’ll see in that video that there are different ways to use grid.
 <!-- <iframe width="420" height="315" src="https://www.youtube.com/embed/jV8B24rSN5o"></iframe> -->

 This is the spread I'll use to demonstrate how I used grid to lay out my cards:

 <img class="post-image-small" src="{{ site.baseurl }}/img/posts/2023-01-03_tarot_grid_simple.png" alt="simple tarot spread" title="simple tarot spread"/>

-## Goal: Position a specific card to an exact cell on a grid
+## Requirement: Position a specific card to an exact cell on a grid
 Before I get fancy, I like to hard-code whatever I'm doing to make sure it works, so that's the approach I'll take here.
 First we need a grid.
 This tarot spread has 3 columns and 3 rows, so we need a grid with 3 columns and 3 rows.

 ```css